Fire and rescue services

 The East African Community's EAC Tourist Visa allows travellers multiple entries to Kenya, Rwanda and Uganda for 90 days.
 Another option is to apply for a visa from the Government of Uganda.
 Apply for the EAC Tourist Visa or a Ugandan visa by using Uganda's online visa application.

-You may need a valid yellow fever vaccination certificate to enter Uganda.
-Some airlines may want to see a certificate when you leave.
+You'll need a valid yellow fever vaccination certificate to enter Uganda.
+Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.